Youssif-Ezzeldin-225/Super-Mario/README.md

 # Super Mario

 I made a game like Super Mario, but on my own.
 This game is too simple.
 I made this game while practising on Godot.
-This is a peaceful game that does not have any danger except for falling onto the sea or hitting the turtle or the other little enemy.
+This is a peaceful game that does not have any danger except for falling onto the sea or hitting Goomba or Koopa Troopa.
+You can't kill Goomba or Koopa Troopa.
 I liked Mario Forever 2003 and how the people can edit it and add new levels.
 I thought of why not trying to make my own levels.
 As I have said, this is the first game that I made on Godot.
 I made it for training to make my real level. <p>
 <img src="https://i.ibb.co/mZwwXgn/Super-Mario.png" height=240 width=426.66>
 <img src ="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRSTzQxg8esfnRUIquKCiHBLtXbz6vNlcWWug&s">
 ### How to win
+You can't kill Goomba or Koopa Troopa.<br>
 This is too simple game that when you reach the yellow land that looks like a desert.
 When you reach the door, consider yourself a winner. <p>
 <img src="https://i.ibb.co/KcDdvNQ4/end.png" height=240 width=426.66>